rovats/java-utils/README.md

 A collection of useful Java utilities

 ### Batch Collector
-A stream collector that allows batch processing of elements with a given `Consumer` (batch processor) Use the supplied utility class to get new instances:
+A stream collector that allows batch processing of elements with a given `Consumer` (batch processor).

+Use the supplied utility class to get new instances:

 ```java